GoodWeather0322/End-to-End-ASR/README.md

 - Combine CrossEntropyLoss and CTCLoss with fixed weight to do multitask training for all models (CE : 0.7, CTC : 0.3)
 - Use only Decoder output for nbest decode(exclude CTC outputs)
-- a simple implement of nbest decode
+- A simple implement of nbest decode

 An example architecture of multitask End-to-End ASR model